lucimobility/luci-ros2-sdk/docs/1_Quick-Install/1_docker.md

 If you don't have docker, you can install it by following instructions here: [Install Docker](https://docs.docker.com/engine/install/)

-## Working with Docker
+## Run the SDK in a Docker Container

 **Note: You may have to preface the docker commands below with 'sudo'**

 ### Pull the LUCI ROS2 SDK docker image
+The following will pull our latest docker image onto your machine.

 `docker pull luci.jfrog.io/ros2-sdk-docker-local/luci-ros2-sdk:latest`

 ### Running the container

-**Step 1**: Run the main container in the background
 TODO: add more details here like:
 - how to run it to use rviz
 - how to connect an external file

+**Step 1**: Run the main container in the background

+This command will run our luci-ros2-sdk docker image in a docker container and will continue to run until explicitly stopped.

 `docker run -d -it -p 8765:8765 luci.jfrog.io/ros2-sdk-docker-local/luci-ros2-sdk:latest`

-(Note: This runs the container in the background and will continue to run until explicitly stopped)

 **Step 2**: Get the container id
 `docker ps`